justcallmelarry/sportsball/README.md

 ## How it works:
 Once you start running the script it will update on today's matches, then keep running and update about new goals, half-time score and match endings (with score).
-It will also (hopefully) tell you if there are any red cards (at least one per team) delt out during the match.
+It will also (hopefully) tell you if there are any red cards (at least one per team) dealt out during the match.
 Once all of todays matches are ended it will exit.

 Personally running it in a docker container with a crontab looking exactly like the example.

 The different .py files use different ways to find out the information needed: